 Gail Fitzpatrick-Hopler offers a wonderful invitation into visio divina (or sacred seeing).
 I invite you to try this image for a meditation experience, as a window into your own soul and the Divine.

 Come and join the Social Justice Team to help promote change.
-Monthly, first Thursday, 4:00p – 5:00p.
-Committed to the awareness and action of Catholic Social Teaching For more information, please call the parish office at 835.6777.
+The Social Justice Team is committed to the awareness and action of Catholic Social Teaching.
+Meets the first Thursday of each month (September-May) at 4:00 at the Parish Center.
+For more information, please call the parish office at 835-6777.